sixtyfour64-tech/MaxiMEMZ/README.md

 # For skids
 I know you are gonna skid from me and claim everything you did is "YOURUUUSSRRS!!111!1!", so I added a MIT license.

+# Note
+The malware is in W.I.P, so that means I usally update it with new features and other things.